ptcbink/solana-pumpfun-sc/README.md

 The protocol defines two key administrative roles:

 - **Global Authority**: Responsible for managing global settings and whitelist configurations.
+- **Fork Migration**: Fork migration of pump.fun to migrate to pump.fun amm pool.
+This can handle in one transaction
 - **Migration Authority**: Handles the migration of tokens to Meteora.

 ### Whitelist Management